kontainapp/km/docs/vms_packer_in_ci_and_more.md

 * document how to run/stop/etc and ssh to the VMs

 2a. - Move krun unit test to packer ****
-    - clean up runenv to support krun (crun may require flags, and without flags should fail gravcefully/ clear err msg)
+    - clean up runenv to support krun (crun may require flags, and without flags should fail gracefully/ clear err msg)
     - validate-runenv for payloads RUNTIME=/opt/kontain/bin/krun
-    - potentialy: more tests for runenv (taken from payload test suites and added on top of runenv)
+    - potentially: more tests for runenv (taken from payload test suites and added on top of runenv)

 === KRUN on Kubernetes: assumes integration done